Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 - Problems: look at credit_risk.log in your folder for clues, or try running again.

 # Important Notices
-1. Data Hygiene: Validate input columns and types.
+1. *Data Hygiene:* Validate input columns and types.
 Ensure LoanAmount > 0.
 Clean inconsistent categorical labels.
 Unknown categories are flagged by design.
-2. Fair Lending & Compliance: Only financial attributes are used.
+2. *Fair Lending & Compliance:* Only financial attributes are used.
 Adhere to local regulations and keep transformation logic auditable.
-3. Model & Fraud Limitations: Random Forest and Isolation Forest provide ~50–60% accuracy on sample/synthetic data.
+3. *Model & Fraud Limitations:* Random Forest and Isolation Forest provide ~50–60% accuracy on sample/synthetic data.
 Fraud detection flags anomalies but may produce false positives/negatives.
 Human judgment is required.
-4. Performance & Reproducibility: For large datasets, scale resources as needed.
+4. *Performance & Reproducibility:* For large datasets, scale resources as needed.
 Default random_state ensures reproducibility.
 Check credit_risk.log for warnings.
-5. Visualization & Export: Plotly dashboards are interactive; static PNGs require kaleido or fallback to matplotlib/PIL.
+5. *Visualization & Export:* Plotly dashboards are interactive; static PNGs require kaleido or fallback to matplotlib/PIL.
-6. Security & Privacy: Do not include sensitive personal data in public repos.
+6. *Security & Privacy:* Do not include sensitive personal data in public repos.
-7. Project Scope: Educational, research, and demonstration purposes only.
+7. *Project Scale:* Mainly Educational, research, and demonstration purposes.
 Not for high-end financial or advanced credit decisions.

 # Credits
 Built By Nattawut Boonnoon <p><p/>